senhay/AramisElasticsearchBundle/Resources/doc/install.md

 You need to create a service that will feed index with data.

-The service class must implements DataProviderInterface: `Aramis\Bundle\ElasticsearchBundle\Provider\DataProviderInterface`.
+The service class must extends AbstractDataProvider class: `Aramis\Bundle\ElasticsearchBundle\Provider\AbstractDataProvider`.

 There is an example of DataProvider class: `Aramis\Bundle\ElasticsearchBundle\Provider\DataProviderExample`.